imi-bigpicture/wsidicomizer/README.md

 pip install wsidicomizer[openslide]
 ```

 The OpenSlide extra requires the OpenSlide library to be installed separately.
-Instructions for how to install OpenSlide is avaiable on <https://openslide.org/download/>
+Instructions for how to install OpenSlide is available on <https://openslide.org/download/>
 For Windows, you need also need add OpenSlide's bin-folder to the environment variable 'Path'

 ## Bioformats support